52binge/52binge.blog.source/_posts/English/speaking/2022-p2-3-broken-then-repaired.md

 {% image "/images/english/speaking/s-microwave-logo1.jpg", width="450px", alt="Food provides nutrients and energy for" %}

 <!-- more -->

+## 5. Describe a person who impressed you most when you were in primary school

+1. Who he/she is;
+2. How you knew him/her;
+3. Why he/she impressed you most
+4. And explain how you feel about him/her

+### 5.1.
+Who he/she is;

+Well, when I was in primary school, art class was always my favorite.
+So the art teacher, Mrs. Li, really left a **mark/impression** on me.

+### 5.2.
+How you knew him/her;

+In my eyes she was like a superhero.
+She could(**can past**） do anything!
+I still remember clear as day that she taught us to **make paper cuttings**.
+I have to say she’s pretty skilled in paper-cutting.
+I remember that during one class, she took just a few minutes to **cut two butterflies**.
+It seemed like she had magic hands.
+But I couldn’t keep up with her at all.

+### 5.3.
+Why he/she impressed you most

+My fingers were clumsy [ˈklʌmzi] and I could never cut the papers well.
+But Mrs. Li didn’t look down on me.
+She personally came to my side and helped me fold a piece of paper in half several times.
+Then she asked me to draw an image on it and cut it along the lines.
+When I unfolded the paper, it really looked like a butterfly.
+I remember I was **over the moon** and thanked her a lot.

+> over the moon: 我记得我欣喜若狂

+### 5.4. explain how you feel about him/herÍ

+Actually I learned many art skills from Mrs. Li.
+She was patient and kind to every student and was always smiling, so I was very fond of her.
+After so many years, my memory of primary school is fading, but I still remember tons of moments from art class and with Mrs. Li clearly.
+I really miss those days in primary school.
+It was the happiest and most carefree period of my life.

+> tones [tʌnz]

 ## 4. Describe A Long Walk You Ever Had.